Type of Sarcoma: Epithelioid Sarcoma

 After six weeks of radiation at the University of Iowa, Aaron was left with the tough decision to attempt to remove the tumor, leaving him with little function of his left hand or to amputate.
 Eventually, Aaron elected to get a second opinion from the Mayo Clinic.
 During this time Aaron learned that his best option for overall survival would be the amputation of his left hand starting at his mid-forearm.
 For many this would be a very difficult decision, but all Aaron wanted was to survive.

 Aaron and his family have established an RIS Named Fund.
-To contribute, please select “Aaron Conley Fund” from the drop-down menu on our secure donation page by clicking here.
+To contribute, please select “Aaron Conley Fund” from the drop-down menu on our secure donation page.